pjcv89/fasttext_inference/README.md

 ## Important note: Distributed settings

-Please note that all examples here use Spark's local mode.
-For the UDF's approach shown here, in a distributed setting, we would need to distribute the model file and the required Python module across nodes.
-Once the `SparkSession` has been defined, we would need to add something like the following in the `inference.py` script:
+Please note that all examples here use Spark's local mode and client mode.
+For the UDF's approach shown here, in order to make the model file and the Python module available among workers, we have included the following lines in the `inference.py` script:

 ```python
 spark.sparkContext.addFile('models/ft_tuned.ftz')
 spark.sparkContext.addPyFile('./classifier.py')
 ```

+However, in a distributed setting and in cluster mode, we would need to distribute these files across nodes using the `files` and `--py-files` options instead.
+See this [question](https://stackoverflow.com/questions/38879478/sparkcontext-addfile-vs-spark-submit-files).

 ## Resources